Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 What Is the Easiest Credit Card to Get With Fair Credit?

 Typically, secured credit cards are the easiest to obtain, since they are backed by your deposited cash.
-In this group, the secured credit cards are the Amazon Secured Cards, and the Discover it® Secured Credit Card.
+In this group, the secured credit cards are the Amazon Secured Cards, and the Capital One Quicksilver Secured Cash Rewards Credit Card.

-The minimum deposit for Amazon’s secured cards ($100) is lower than that of the Discover card, which may make the Amazon card somewhat easier to get.
+The minimum deposit for Amazon’s secured cards ($100) is lower than that of the Capital One card, which may make the Amazon card somewhat easier to get.

 In both cases, the issuer automatically re-evaluates your use of the secured card and will reward responsible usage with an upgrade to an unsecured account.
-However, only the Discover it® Secured Credit Card also offers cash back on purchases.
+However, only the Capital One Quicksilver Secured Cash Rewards Credit Card also offers cash back on purchases.

-Although the Amazon card may be the easiest to get, it’s not necessarily the easiest to understand.
-That’s because Amazon offers at least eight different credit cards.
-These include four different types and Prime versions of each:
+While the Amazon card might seem like the easiest option to get, understanding it can be a bit tricky.
+That’s because Amazon offers a whopping eight different credit cards, which include four types and their respective Prime versions.

 - Amazon Secured Card and Prime Secured Card